newsbubbles/tooler_chat/docs/LOGGING.md

 3. **Performance Issues**: Set `LOG_LEVEL=WARNING` in production for fewer logs
 4. **Large Log Files**: Disable `MAX_DEBUG` mode when not actively debugging

+### Debugging Chat Message Issues

+To specifically debug chat message problems:

+1. Enable MAX_DEBUG mode temporarily
+2. Send a problematic message from the frontend
+3. Check these logs in order:
+   - `chat.log` - For the flow of the chat operation
+   - `error.log` - For any exceptions that occurred
+   - `tool_calls.log` - If the issue involves agent tools
+   - `sql.log` - If the issue might be database-related

+4. Look for the `debug_step` field in error logs to identify the exact point of failure

 ### Viewing Logs in Docker

 To view logs when running in Docker: